Honor 8x

-The Honor 8x is a smartphone made by Huawei under their Honor sub-brand.
-It is a successor of the Huawei Honor 7x within the Huawei Honor series.
+The Honor 8X (also known as an Honor View 10 Lite) is a smartphone made by Huawei under their Honor sub-brand.
+It is a successor of the Huawei Honor 7X within the Huawei Honor series.

 Specifications

 Display and Camera

 The Honor 8X has a 6.5-inch FHD+ display with a screen resolution of 1,080 × 2,340 pixels, has a pixel density of 396 PPI, and has a 19.5:9 aspect ratio.
 The phone has 20 megapixel dual rear camera, a rear 2 megapixel LDAP depth sensor, and one front 16MP front camera.

 One feature that is advertised is its "AI Photography", which attempts to improve images by adjusting colours and focus based on the type of scene.

 Configuration and specifications

 The base model Honor 8X has 64GB of internal storage, and 4GB of RAM.
 It can be purchased with up to 128GB of internal storage and 6GB of RAM.
 The internal storage can be expanded with a microSD card.

 This device is powered by Huawei's HiSilicon Kirin 710 chipset with two quad-core Cortex A53 processors.
 The GPU is a Mali-T830 MP2.

 It has a rear-mounted fingerprint scanner.

 The Honor 8X uses a 3,750 mAh lithium polymer battery.